Google services that capture your personal data, and alternatives

 Published by Pixel de Tracking on December 27, 2019

-While Google services are often very practical, they are especially voracious in terms of personal data.
-The use of multiple services allows Google to collect personal data that you have provided directly.
-But Google can also infer a lot of additional information about you, thanks to its machine learning algorithms, which will allow it to:
+Google services are often very convenient, but above all they are voracious for personal data.
+Using multiple services lets Google amass personal data that you have entered directly.
+But Google can also infer a lot of additional information about you through its machine learning algorithms, which lets it:

 1. Offer you an even more addictive service (see YouTube recommendations)

-This article, very incomplete as it is difficult to follow all of Google's initiatives, aims to list the Google services that are most voracious in terms of personal data, to detail how they suck up your data and to propose alternatives.
+This article, very incomplete given how hard it is to keep up with all of Google's initiatives, aims to list the Google services that are hungriest for personal data, explain how they hoover up your data, and suggest alternatives.

 Online services for the general public